 Below we refine the search even more by clicking the ground symbol and specifying specific Catalogs to sears.

-Dashboard can be configured to see specific set of columns
+Dashboard can be configured to see a specific set of columns

 BOM type: Switch between the three supported BOM types